I read a popular wildly shared Facebook post about homework. In that post, a parent shared a letter from her child’s teacher.

 As a parent, we usually have no clue what is going on in the class.
 A teacher’s homework gives us some basic ideas when it comes to assist our child’s learning.

-When we help our child’s homework, we will know better of his strength and weakness in specific fields.
+When we help our children do the homework, we will know better of his strength and weakness in specific fields.
 Accordingly, we can help our kids to make some progresses.

 3, Homework helps to raise a responsible child.